mietek/pol/README.md

 There is only one feasible way to delete entries.
 That is to delete all entries after a certain point.
 If you were to delete specific entries, you would leave holes in the dictionary, since it occupies contiguous core.
 If you attempt to pack the dictionary to recover the holes, you are faced with a wicked re-location problem, since we use absolute addresses.
 To avoid absolute addresses is inefficient and unnecessary.

 Deleting trailing entries is a completely satisfactory solution.
-I know of no argument to prove thie, except to say try it and see.
+I know of no argument to prove this, except to say try it and see.
 You'll find that, in practice, you add a bunch of entries; find a problem; delete those entries; fix the problem; and reenter all the entries.
 Or you fill your dictionary for one application; clear it; and re-fill with another application.
 Or you might re-load the same application just to clear some fields.
 In each case, you want to get rid of all the latest entries.

 One exception is when you use some entries to construct others.
 The constructing entries are then no longer needed, and there is no way to get rid of them.
 It happens; I may even give some examples later.
 But all you lose is dictionary space, and I can't see a practical solution.

 OK, how do you delete trailing entries?
-You want to mark a point in your dictionary and reset evereything to that position.
+You want to mark a point in your dictionary and reset everything to that position.
 One thing is the dictionary pointer that identifies the next available word in the dictionary.
 That's easy.
 However you must reset the chain heads that identify the previous entry for each of your search chains.
-It only takes a small loop: follow each chain back, as you do when searching, until you find a link that preceeds your indicated point.
+It only takes a small loop: follow each chain back, as you do when searching, until you find a link that precedes your indicated point.

 If you have fixed-size entries, you must reset the pointer to the parameter area, but you don't have to follow links.

 A convenient way to specify the point you want to delete from is to place a special entry there.
-A verb that will delete itself and evereything following it when you execute it.
+A verb that will delete itself and everything following it when you execute it.
 For example,

 -   REMEMBER HERE